-Location quotients that consider the total employment by industry reveal that all three counties in the Mid-Willamette Valley have a specialization in Natural resources and mining relative to the state of Oregon.
-Marion and Yamhill county's highest LQ are for agriculture, forestry, fishing, and hunting, suggesting a high degree of employment within that industry.
-Marion County's lowest LQ is in information, Polk County's lowest is in wholesale trade, and Yamhill County's is in transportation, warehousing, and utilities.
-All three counties have less workers employed in information, wholesale trade, and professional and business services compared to the rest of the state.
+Location quotients that consider the total employment by industry reveal that all three counties in the Mid-Willamette Valley have a specialization in Natural Resources (Agriculture) relative to the state of Oregon.
+Marion and Yamhill county's highest LQ are for Agriculture, Forestry, Fishing, and Hunting, suggesting a high degree of employment within that industry.
+Marion County's lowest LQ concentration is in Information, Polk County's lowest is in Wholesale Trade, and Yamhill County's is in Transportation, Warehousing, and Utilities.
+All three counties have fewer workers employed in Information, Wholesale Trade, and Professional and Business Services compared to the rest of the state.